 Keep yourself hydrated by drinking lots of fluids, including water or juice.
 Just because you are not thirsty doesn’t mean your body isn’t in need of hydration so try carrying a water bottle with you at all times.
 During a heat wave or peak heat of the day, avoid drinks that include alcohol or caffeine since they can contribute to dehydration.

-To make sure your A/C system is in good health and is prepared to keep your home cool in the event of an emergency, call Parker Pearce Service Experts Heating & Air Conditioning.
+To make sure your A/C system is in good health and is prepared to keep your home cool in the event of an emergency, call Parker Pearce Service Experts.
 We are available around the clock so whenever you need us, we are ready for you.